 - Turquoise jewelry (ideally from the Artist’s Walk!)

-- Georgia O’Keefe prints, photographs, postcards, and other paraphernalia (<— The gift shop at the Georgia O’Keefe Museum is best for this.)
+- Georgia O’Keeffe prints, photographs, postcards, and other paraphernalia (<— The gift shop at the Georgia O’Keeffe Museum is best for this.)

 - Piñon incense